Madhuram-S/RepData_PeerAssessment1/README.md

 2. Process/transform the data (if necessary) into a format suitable for your analysis

-# Main idea is understand answer to the below questions (Please refer )
+# Main idea is to answer to the below questions

 ### What is mean total number of steps taken per day?